 - Find my phone/watch

 - GoPro and Insta360 camera control

 - Virtual run mode

 The original APEX 42mm and 46mm were made earlier and are simpler watches, so this section will be shorter by default.
 They could still be the better choice for you though, and there are a few things you might miss if you upgrade to the APEX 2.

 Let’s first talk price.
 The APEX 42mm was $300 and the 46mm was $350.
-The APEX 2 is $400, which is a pretty big difference when you’re comparing the 42mm and APEX 2.
-If you’re on a budget, you might prefer to get the original APEX secondhand (it’s discontinued new).
+The APEX 2 is $350 after a price change in Spring 2023; it was originally $400.
+If you’re on a budget, you might prefer to get the original APEX secondhand.
 I’ve seen it go for $100-150 on Mercari (referral link for $10 off your first purchase).
 That’s really good value for what the APEX does.

 As I mentioned, the battery life in smartwatch mode on the original APEX is 24 days for the 42mm and 30 days for the 46mm, while it’s 17 days for the APEX 2.
 I was able to get 8 runs of 5 miles in during 16 days before the APEX 2 dipped under 30%, which is when I’d usually charge my watch.
 (I didn’t wear the watch outside of workouts because I was testing another unit at the same time).
 This is still amazing battery life, but I will say that I believe my APEX 42mm tended to last at least a few days longer.
 (I’ll update if I’m able to do a side-by-side battery test, but I’m testing other units now).